 We kindly ask pilgrims to submit their requests to our office at least 2 weeks before the date of the Audience, since we then need to send our final request to the Prefecture of the Papal Household.
 If you contact us less than 2 weeks before the date of the Audience, we cannot submit a request for you, but we can add you to a reserve list in case we receive cancellations from other pilgrims.

-To request tickets, please contact our office.
+To request tickets, please click here to fill out an online form.
 Once you have received a confirmation by email, the tickets for the General Audiences will be distributed at our office on Via dell Umilta, 30 from 3:00 p.m. to 4:00 p.m. the Tuesday afternoon before the Audience.
 Unfortunately, we are unable to email/fax/scan/mail tickets.

 Bringing your Wedding Gown to Rome